Why does my air conditioner smell of mildew?

 Today’s article provided some easy ways to troubleshoot mildew smells coming from your air conditioner.

-However, you can have problems that require professional help.
+However, you may have problems that require professional help.

 We cover Blaine, Bloomington, Brooklyn Park, Eagan, Edina, Hastings, Maplewood, Minneapolis, Minnetonka, Roseville, North Saint Paul, Saint Paul, Saint Paul Park, South Saint Paul, Stillwater, West Lakeland, West Saint Paul, White Bear Lake, Woodbury, and many more locations.